 The grout around the rim of my bathtub has had cracks in it for at least a year.
 I didn’t consider the problem urgent until I learned how much damage leaky water can do

 In this post, we’ll explore how to fix your bathtub leak in detail.
 Even if you’re a beginner at DIY, you can follow directions to know when a leak is easily fixable by you or when it’s best to call a plumber.
-We’ll also introduce you to some cool technology that can help you identify leaks the moment they start.
+I’ll also introduce you to some cool technology that can help you identify leaks the moment they start.

-How Much Danger Does a Bathtub Leaking Pose?
+How Much Danger Is a Leaking Bathtub?

 All types of bathtub leaks are not created equal.
 This is because some can do quite a bit more damage than others, with the most dangerous types of leaks posing health hazards and costing you many thousands of dollars.